Is Google Indexing My Website

 How do I know if my website is being indexed by Google?

-If your website is not in the Google “index”, people will have a hard time finding your website.
-Google provides a simple way to find out quickly.
-To determine whether your site is currently included in Google’s index.
+If your website is not in the Google “index”, then people will have a hard time finding your website.
+Google provides a simple way to determine if your site is currently included in Google’s index.
 All you have to do is do a site search for your website’s URL like this:

-To Have your site Indexed use Google’s ADD URL utility here.
+To ave your site Indexed use Google’s ADD URL utility here.
 (Google login required)

 Multiple Monitor Computers

-If you are a serious multi tasker consider a QuadStation multiple monitor computer system.
+If you are a serious multi tasker then you need a QuadStation multiple monitor computer system.
 These high quality system provide support from 2-12 independent displays.
 We can build just the computer or provide monitors and mounts for a complete turnkey system.
 Shipping is FREE anywhere in the continental USA.